 Only requests based on extenuating circumstances that affect your ability to complete the course or exam will be considered.
+Requests based on extenuating circumstances will not be considered after an exam has been written.

 10. Tips for Success and Additional Resources